-This story was updated on Sept.
-16 with information about early voting locations.
+This story was updated on Nov.
+2 with information about voting in person.
 Voting rules and procedures may change before Election Day.
 We’ll update this story if they do, so bookmark this page and check back.

 AARP is urging older Americans to ask the candidates 5 key questions: